Instant Pot Mushroom Risotto

 Instant Pot Mushroom Risotto: Frequently Asked Questions

-Cremini, baby bella, chanterelles, shiitake or oyster mushrooms are all great options.
+Cremini, baby bella, chanterelles, shiitake, or oyster mushrooms are all great options.
 You can use an assortment or just one variety.

 Absolutely!
-But because dried herbs are often more potent/concentrated than fresh herbs, you need less when using dry.
-The correct ratio is 1 tablespoon fresh herbs to 1 teaspoon dried herbs.
+But because dried herbs are often more potent and concentrated than fresh herbs, you need less when using dry.
+For example, 1 tablespoon fresh thyme = 1 teaspoon dried thyme.

 Risotto will not hold up very well in the freezer and can result in a grainy texture when reheated.